toxydose/pnwgen/README.md

 -If you want to generate the raw sequence without any prefix, the next line after comment in "prefix.txt" should be empty.

--Allows to add a souffix.
+-Allows to add permanent suffix.
 Just put your suffix in the argument when script is launching.

-    python3 pnwgen.py [soufix]
+    python3 pnwgen.py [suffix]

 Launching: